sage-code/maj/README.md

 # Maj

-Maj is a new Romance language.
-It can be spoken and writen.
+Maj is a new human language.
+It is a creole language.

 **Attributes:**